 Xbox Series X vs Xbox Series S: price

-Clearly Microsoft is charging more for the Series X beyond just the design differences (which we’ll get on to in a bit).
+Clearly Microsoft is charging more for the Series X versus its S sibling, beyond just the design differences (which we’ll get on to in a bit).
 For now though, let’s dive into the meat of this comparison.

 Xbox Series X vs Xbox Series S: specs and power (aka, why is the Series X more expensive?)

 It’s all about the hardware and performance.
 The Xbox Series X is, simply put, the most powerful console ever made, squeezing past even the beastly PlayStation 5 in raw computational power —and the spec gap between the Series X and its Series S brother is even greater.

 Check out Microsoft’s official spec sheet, which directly compares the two consoles (note that there is also now a 1TB model of the Series S available, which is not reflected in the below table:

 But what do all those numbers mean in the real world?
 For starters, the Series X’s 12 teraflop GPU lets it handle up to 4K/120fps gaming, which is a feat previously reserved for the beefiest of gaming PCs.
 Note we said “up to”, as demanding AAA games will still likely be hovering around the 4K/60 FPS mark, although a few heavy hitters like Halo: Infinite can push 120fps at 4K.
 In contrast, while both consoles share similarly powerful AMD processors, the Series S’ GPU has less RAM and power in general, capable of pushing out only four teraflops in comparison.